tjvantoll/www.tjvantoll.com/source/_posts/2012-08-28-google-analytics-excluding-visits-in-development-and-production.markdown

 ```

 If you have any other recommendations for how to exclude Google Analytics traffic let me know in the comments.

+### Update (January 1st, 2013)

+Reader Aaron Hillyer has created a WordPress plugin to implement the request parameter exclusion approach, [check it out](http://socialmediabar.com/enhanced-google-analytics-tracking).